kyma-project/kyma/docs/02-get-started/05-observability.md

 We successfully got our Function [triggered](04-trigger-workload-with-event.md).
 Now we would like to check its logs and metrics.
 To do that, we'll use the Grafana dashboard that comes with Kyma.

 > **NOTE:** See how to access logs from the Function's Pod [via Kyma Dashboard](../04-operation-guides/operations/obsv-01-access-logs.md#kubernetes-logs-in-kyma-dashboard) and [using kubectl](../04-operation-guides/operations/obsv-01-access-logs.md#kubernetes-logs-using-kubectl).

 ## Access Grafana

+> **NOTE:** See how to [expose Grafana securely](../04-operation-guides/operations/obsv-02-access-expose-kiali-grafana/#kubernetes-logs-in-kyma-dashboard) for easier access in the future.

 1. To access Grafana, forward a local port to a port on the service's Pod:
     ```bash